annaivina/Melamoma_Classifier/README.md

 ✅ Learning rate scheduling (CosineDecay, PolynomialDecay)

-✅ Modular pipeline structure wuith config-based experiment management
+✅ Modular pipeline structure with config-based experiment management

+✅ Implemented fully in TensorFlow 2.18 with custom training and model definition

 ## Class imbalance handling
-The ISIC dataser is highly imbalanced (very few melanoma samples 1.7\% of melanoma positive pictures).
+The ISIC dataset is highly imbalanced (very few melanoma samples 1.7\% of melanoma--positive pictures).
 The dataset can be found here: https://challenge2020.isic-archive.com/

-The issue is addressed using the following twiks:
+This challenge is addressed using the following techniques:

 ### 1. Class weights
  Dynamically computed using sklearn's compute_class_weight() and passed into model.fit(class_weight=...).